Tsangares/iotaworkshop/README.md

 # Statement of Purpose

+# Installation

+First please check with the wiki on the parts you need and the how to wire the device, then you can proceed on installing the software.

+To run this program you need to clone the repo or pull the `iotaworkshop.py` file, then install the dependencies,

+    pip install iotaescrow servo_lock pibeep piepd rc522

+You will also need `RPi.GPIO`, which because I was running an arch arm operation system I installed it using the arch aur repo using,

+    yay -S python-raspberry-gpio

+If you are using ubuntu orrasbian you can use,

+    pip install RPi.GPIO

 # Contents

 Please view the [wiki](https://github.com/Tsangares/iotaworkshop/wiki) to see a list of the components and how to compile them together to replicate the IOTA Workshop proof of concept.